TrinhChiLan/SimpleFischMacro/README.md

 # SimpleFischMacro
-A macro for the Roblox game Fisch, unlike some other macros, is still dependent on player input and not completely automated.
-I just want to streamline the process!<br>
 How to use:<br>
 -Step 1: In the game, click the button that hides the UIs.<br>
 -Step 2: Cast your rod.<br>